Advancing K-12 Education

 Advocacy and political activities are supported by Mike Bloomberg personally and are not in any part supported by The Bloomberg Family Foundation.

-Global Cities, Inc. is a nonprofit dedicated to connecting cities around the world and developing global competence among the next generation through its Global Scholars digital exchange program, which in 2019-20 connected 17,000 students in 53 cities.
+Global Cities, Inc. is a nonprofit dedicated to connecting cities around the world and developing global competence among the next generation through its Global Scholars digital exchange program, which in 2021-22 is connecting 13,600 students in 49 cities.
 Students ages 10 to 13 have the opportunity to communicate directly with their peers across the globe in e-classrooms.